This story first published on Jan. 17, 2018, and has been updated with new information.

 Carnegie Museum of Natural History offers the chance for kids to invite up to 80 of their closest friends to sleep among the dioramas of bears, moose, and leopards.
 It’s a fun opportunity for a birthday party, Scout troops or church groups.

-This big slumber party includes three hours of games.
+This big slumber party includes three hours of games and activities.
 Kids can choose from scavenger hunts, where they identify skulls in the North American and African Wildlife halls, or a private, interactive live show with Dr. Dino and Spiny, a 15-foot-long, 10-foot-high spinosaurus puppet.
 They can take a fossil jacketing course, too, and get a fossil replica to take home.